IABTechLab/uid2docs/docs/guides/integration-advertiser-dataprovider.md

 import Link from '@docusaurus/Link';

-# Advertiser/Data Provider Integration Overview
+# Advertiser/Data Provider Integration Guide

-There are many ways for advertisers and data providers to integration with UID2.
-On this page, you'll find a high-level overview of integration steps and integration options, with links to additional information for each option.

-These integration options apply to any  organizations that collect user data and push it to other UID2 participants.
+This guide covers integration steps for organizations that collect user data and push it to other UID2 participants.
 Data collectors include advertisers, data on-boarders, measurement providers, identity graph providers, third-party data providers, and any other organizations that send data to other participants.

 If you are using a Public Operator service hosted in the Snowflake Data Marketplace, see also [Snowflake Integration Guide](snowflake_integration.md).

 ## Advertiser/Data Provider Routes to Use UID2

 Within the ad tech industry, advertisers use identity to build audiences, track conversions, and generate their graphs.
-The following table shows some examples of how you, as an advertiser or as a data provider acting on behalf of an advertiser, can accomplish some of these goals with UID2.
+As an advertiser, or as a data provider acting on behalf of an advertiser, the following table shows some examples of how you can accomplish some of these goals with UID2.

 :::note
 There are other ways that you can use UID2, outside these use cases.
 These are just some examples.